PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-13-ad-backups-powershell.md

 ![ServerBackupRecovery2.PNG](/assets/images/windowsImageRecovery/ServerBackupRecovery2.PNG)
 ![ServerBackupRecovery3.PNG](/assets/images/windowsImageRecovery/ServerBackupRecovery3.PNG)

-\4.
-On the next screen you will get a notice about having no backups, hit "Cancel" then "Next"
+4. On the next screen you will get a notice about having no backups, hit "Cancel" then "Next"

 > 📝 If you do not get a notice then you likely have backups on a mounted disk.
 You can attempt to restore them and skip the rest of this document.

 ![ServerBackupRecovery4.PNG](/assets/images/windowsImageRecovery/ServerBackupRecovery4.PNG)
 ![ServerBackupRecovery5.PNG](/assets/images/windowsImageRecovery/ServerBackupRecovery5.PNG)

-> 📝 If you do not get a notice then you likely have backups on a mounted disk.
-You can attempt to restore them and skip the rest of this

 5. Assuming we got the prompt in step 4 then we will see a grid with no entries, choose "Advanced"